alanng10/Country/Docue/a.md

 Arca meaning is not tagged with the existence of specific govern.

+Arca meaning is not tagged with the existence of specific area.

 Arca meaning is not tagged with the existence of specific outer.

 Arca word has spell.